genevate/style_guides/business/interview.md

     * A command line interface.
     * A login/registration application.
     * A task manager application.
-* Ask the inteviewee to imagine what fellow co-workers would say the interviewee's strengths and weaknesses are.
+* Ask the inteviewee to imagine what fellow co-workers would say their strengths and weaknesses are.

 ## Resources